anshumaanshankar/aws-dev/7. EC2 Basics/Part 3.md

 - No real limits to scaling, more granularity (smaller increment %ages).
 - Less expensive.
 ![alt text](<Screenshots/Screenshot 2024-06-10 at 8.44.52 PM.png>)

+## Instance metadata
+- EC2 service provides data that is accessible inside all instances.
+- IP address to access instance metadata is `169.254.169.254/latest/meta-data/`.
+- Metadata is not encrypted, requires no permissions to access it (barring local firewall rules that you manually add).
+- Metadata allows querying to get back information about an instance.
+- Metadata is used for networking, authentication, granting user data access.